DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/10-RandomVariables.Rmd

 f_X(x)=\Prob(X=x)
 $$

 Note that the pmf is a *function*.
 Functions have input and output.
 The input of a pmf is any real number.
 The output of a pmf is the probability that the random variable takes the inputted value.
-The pmf must follow the axioms of probability described in the Probability Rules lesson.
+The pmf must follow the axioms of probability described in the Probability Rules chapter.
 Primarily,

 1) For all $x \in \mathbb{R}$, $0 \leq f_X(x) \leq 1$.